andrermartins/notebook/README.md

 # notebook
-The goal of this repository is to list useful and interesting links.
+The goal of this repository is to list useful and interesting links and ideias.

 [General Links](general.md)